shubham-patel26/amazon-clone/README.md

 **Link to the deployed app :** [Amazon-clone](https://clone-5726e.firebaseapp.com/)

-* #### Amazon-clone is MERN stack, Firebase, Stripe build web application with functionalities of Amazon.
+* #### Amazon-clone is a MERN stack, Firebase, Stripe build web application with functionalities of Amazon.

 * ### Features and functionalities supported by this app are
     * __Supports Authentication of users using Firebase Authentication__